Azure/GPT-RAG/docs/ARCHITECTURE.md

 ## Enterprise RAG (GPT-RAG) Architecture

+The GPT-RAG, also known as the Enterprise RAG, is a model implementation of the RAG pattern, utilizing Azure Services like Azure OpenAI, AI Search, and Azure App Service.
+It offers two deployment options: Basic, ideal for quick demonstrations and proof-of-concepts, and Zero Trust, which provides a setup more in line with enterprise-level security needs and responsible AI principles.

+The operation of GPT-RAG begins with user interaction on the frontend web app.
+From there, the orchestration flow is managed by an orchestrator that oversees the various stages of orchestration and retrieval to produce a response.
+The orchestrator evaluates the context and intent to ascertain if the query falls within the system's scope.
+If it does, the system employs vector search, backed by an AI search index that regularly indexes data from a storage account, to fetch pertinent information.
+This information is then leveraged to formulate an answer.
+If the answer is substantiated and complies with Responsible AI guidelines, a response is crafted and sent back to the frontend.

 ### Basic Architecture

 The Basic Architecture is an ideal choice for quick demonstrations or Proof of Concept (PoC) scenarios where network isolation is not a primary concern.
 This model allows for a swift deployment of the accelerator, providing a straightforward and efficient way to test its capabilities.